Things you didn’t know about Mauritius

 8) Rum is widely popular in the country.
 There are several Rhumeries where you can see the entire process of rum making, visit the factories and buy rum as well.
 The Rum is available in flavors like ginger, passion fruit, vanilla, coffee, coconut, chilli.

-9) My driver Avish lives in a colony called Terre Rouge (red earth in English) but I was surprised when he told me the meaning of Terre Rouge.
+9) My driver Avish lives in a colony called Terre Rouge (It’s a French word meaning red soil or red earth in English) but I was surprised when he told me the meaning of Terre Rouge.
 He said, we call it लाल माटी in local language!
 He didn’t know it was Hindi!

 Awesomely delicious food.